 Molly goes to extra lengths for National Star

-Former National Star student Molly Lane has pledged to complete a five-mile swimming challenge in aid of the charity’s Go Far, Be a Star fundraising campaign.
+Former National Star student Molly has pledged to complete a five-mile swimming challenge in aid of the charity’s Go Far, Be a Star fundraising campaign.

 Molly goes swimming with her support worker once a week at a local leisure centre.
 For her, signing up to the challenge is a great way to progress her fitness goals.